 Otherwise, issues like obesity, diabetes, and hip or elbow dysplasia can rear their ugly heads later in his life.

 A relaxed dog breed doesn’t mean a relaxed owner when it comes to your dog’s health!

 Most Calm Dog Breeds

-What is the calmest dog breed?
+What are the calmest dog breeds?

 What we can say, though, is that based on traits which have been habitually observed in some dog breeds, there are some breeds which exhibit calmer tendencies than others.